 Unsurprisingly, as you look at the other themes from the survey, pay comes up again to question, “How can we keep you engaged while working remotely for Support Inc?”.
 Alongside pay, better equipment and communication are also listed.
 In addition to the qualitative feedback that reinforces this recurring theme, our AI parsed out that 58% of respondents replied that they “strongly disagree” that pay is fair –all of this leading the AI to accurately label this issue as Severe.

 At the bottom of the theme analysis, there is a section where you can ask our AI any lingering questions you may have.
-Since employees listed better equipment as something that will help keep them engaged, we decided to ask “what kind of equipment upgrades would they want?”.
+Since employees listed better equipment as something that will help keep them engaged, we decided to ask “what kind of equipment upgrades do employees want?”.
 The AI replied, “They want to increase the number of servers so they can handle more traffic.”
 Knowing this, Support Inc can make better informed decisions on where to invest dollars instead of assuming that employees want new computers or a work-from-home stipend.

 The report goes on and contains a wealth of insights that would take the Support Inc team countless hours to synthesize.
 Amazingly, all of this analysis was done without any human interpretation.
 Because of the fidelity, Support Inc was able to quickly build an action plan to address employee requests, without sinking hours on the front end to understand their survey feedback.
 This is only one example of our software's ability to analyze qualitative survey feedback.
 Our AI can analyze any kind of freeform text from experience surveys to call transcripts, market research, NPS, CSAT and more.